simonwendel/sun-to-usb-adapter/README.md

 I didn't want to pass the opportunity up though.
 Who knows when I would find a Swedish layout Type 5, right?
 So I bought it and started building myself a Mini-DIN to USB adapter.
 It is based on the work of [Ben Rockwood][benr] and [Sven Guenther][sven] by forking from the latter.
 Check those repos out, I owe it all to them.

+Since I have a Swedish layout on the printed keycaps on my keyboard, I need more than the ASCII codes for printable characters.
+I map from Sun key codes to USB HID usage codes.
+Some keys are easy to translate, [some are not][lost key codes].
+Further I need to translate the Swedish print on the keycaps to the USB HID Standard codes.
+Actual translation to Swedish glyphs are done by the operating system, which is a good thing!

 # Philosophy

 I am a software developer with quite a few years of experience within a range of frameworks and platforms, from desktop applications to networking and streaming to web development and large SQL databases.
 I have even written my fair share of VB for Applications *\*shrug\**.